Welcome to Java world!

 Super Keyword

-super keyword gives explicit access to the constructors, methods and variables of its super class.
+explicit access to the constructors, methods and variables of its super class.

 The super keyword works with inheritance.
 Inheritance gives implicit access to subclass to call its superclass members.
 But implicit access is blocked by method overriding or by declaring the same instance variables in subclass what superclass is having.